 - Graduate students must be enrolled in a Master’s Degree program or received their Master’s Degree within the past year.
 Ph.D. and M.D. students are not eligible.

 - Must be located in Massachusetts and internships must take place in Massachusetts.
 Companies are required to be registered to do business in Massachusetts and must submit to MLSC Certificates of Good Standing from both the MA Department of Revenue and the MA Secretary of the Commonwealth (click on links to request).
 Companies will also need to provide MLSC with a signed copy of their Form W-9.

-- Must be small businesses (100 or fewer employees in MA; 250 or fewer worldwide).
-Larger companies, subsidiaries of larger companies, and research institutions are welcome to participate in the program; however their internships would not be subsidized.
+- Must be small businesses (100 or fewer employees in MA and no more than 250 employees worldwide).
+Larger companies, subsidiaries of larger companies, and research institutions are welcome to participate in the program, however their internships would not be subsidized.